jackwalkerstevenson/jackwalkerstevenson.github.io/spaced_repetition.md

 In spaced repetition, you don't just look through your whole deck of flashcards: instead, each of your cards has its own due date, and **you only review the cards that are due today**.
 Every time you get a card right, the time before its next due date gets longer, so you don't waste your time reviewing facts you already know well.

-This makes it possible to have a very large library of flashcards without an overwhelming burden of review time.
-As of mid-2023, I have a personal library of ~4500 flashcards, but each day I only review ~80.
+This makes it possible to have a very large library of flashcards without spending an overwhelming amount of time reviewing them.
+As of mid-2023, I have a personal library of ~4500 flashcards, but each day I only review ~75.

 Here are some examples of things I use Anki to remember: